Agencies Responsible for regulating drones in the Republic of China (Taiwan)

 · Thirty meters away from highways, expressways, railways, public transportation systems, structures, and other impediments.

-· Only within visual range (maximum 900 meters away from you) and during the daytime.
+· Only within a visual range of 300m (maximum 900 meters away from you with an observer) and during the daytime.

 · At a maximum speed of 160 kilometers per hour